integrated-ethics/web/content/labs-overview.md

 To evaluate a dilemma employing utilitarian ethics, one would look at which solution produces the most amount of utility, which can be measured by happiness, good, benefits, etc. to the stakeholders.
-This lab introduces utilitarianism frameworks and applies this framework to two scenarios of plagiarism.
-Virtue and deontological ethics are reviewed and contrasted with echo other and utilitarianism.
+This lab introduces utilitarianism and applies this framework to two scenarios of plagiarism.
+Virtue and deontological ethics are reviewed and contrasted with each other and utilitarianism.
 While the scenarios in this lab are written for a Calculus course, they can be easily adapted to other courses.